ImRohan7/SigmaX-Game-Engine/README.md

 1) Memory Manager

-2) Very basic physics system with drag and force to move objects naturally per frame with Gravity and also ground detection feature)
+2) Very basic physics system with drag and force to move objects naturally per frame with Gravity  )

-3) Lua to store and parse data files to cretae different gameObjects
+3) Lua to store and parse data files to create different gameObjects

-4) Basic Game with Graphics Library GLib

-5) Maths such as Vectors, Matrices
+4) Maths features  such as Vectors, Matrices

-6) Base GameObject class which users need to inherit while making their own character classes in order to run the engine functionalities.
+5) Base GameObject class which users need to inherit while making their own character classes in order to run the engine functionalities.

-7) String class
+6) String class

-8) Game Objects and cotrollers

-9) Collision system with ground detection
+7) Collision system with ground detection feature

-10)